carpentries-incubator/ml4bio-workshop/_extras/guide.md

 #### Training

-This is mostly showing how the software works.
-And some terminology.
+This is mostly showing how the software works and some terminology.

-Mention how hyperparameters work and encourage participants ot experiment with them.
+Mention how hyperparameters work and encourage participants to experiment with them.

 If participants seem lively it might be nice to ask participants to post the highest accuracy they can get in the chat.
+Show difference between training and validation metrics.

 Be sure to show and explain the data plot and talk about what a decision boundary is.